metaplex-foundation/developer-hub/src/pages/core/core-js-sdk-v1-0.md

 #### hasCollectionUpdateAuthority()

-The `hasCollectionUpdateAuthority()` returns a `boolean` value based on wether the passed in `pubkey` holds update authority over the Collection.
+The `hasCollectionUpdateAuthority()` returns a `boolean` value based on whether the passed in `pubkey` holds update authority over the Collection.

 ```ts
 export function hasCollectionUpdateAuthority(